How to Remove Mold Stains in the Shower & Bathroom Walls

 Mix bleach solution

 Pour ⅓ cup of Clorox® Disinfecting Bleach into 1 gallon of water.
-This bleach solution works effectively to kill mold in shower grout and on shower curtains and bathroom surfaces.
+This bleach solution works effectively to clean mold stains and mildew stains in shower grout and on shower curtains and bathroom surfaces.

 Apply the solution